shellyKrihali/Tasty-Recipe/README.md

 Tasty App is an app for exchanging recipes and sharing recipes between cooks.
 The application was build as part of a final project for IOS course.
 The application is written in Swift (using storyboard), and uses FireStore and Storage for real time database.

-In this app you can upload, and watch all recipes and serch them by category and name.
+In this app you can upload, and watch all recipes and search for them by category and name.
 Also, you can add you favorite recipe in your recipes favorites.

  ## ScreenShots